 Seablanket.
 Gold dots dress (and gathered dress tutorial) I love this dots fabric.

 Hold the collar under your arms, and make sure it's long enough that you'll be comfortable wearing it as a dress.
 Short sleeves are ok, but make sure they're long to reach around your chest and overlap in the back.
 Also, try and find a shirt that has darts in the middle of the back.
+If the darts are at the shoulders, it won't fit as well.
+It seems like women's shirts mostly have darts in the middle, and men's shirts have darts at the shoulders.
 Circle Skirt From An Old Sheet.
 Wear Palettes.
 Recycle Your Wardrobe.